What is Aida Count? 14-Count = 14 Stitches Per Inch (Quick Guide)

 This makes conversions straightforward: divide the evenweave/linen count by 2 to get the equivalent Aida count.

 These fabrics have a softer, more traditional look and allow for easier fractional stitches.
 But they're trickier for beginners since there's no obvious grid.
+For a deeper look at all the fabric options — Aida, evenweave, linen, and specialty fabrics like waste canvas — see the cross stitch fabric types guide.
+If you're specifically curious about evenweave, the evenweave fabric guide covers Lugana, Cashel, and other brands in detail.

 Want to stitch a pattern on different fabric than it was designed for?
 You can—you just need to understand what changes.